GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 If you look around at the grid of HTML elements on screen now (this isn't all of them, by the way!) you may see a bunch of things that look familiar: heading levels like **h1-h6**; **table**, **form**, **input**, and **button**; the paragraph **p**, and perhaps the hydrogen of the HTML elements…

-**Slide 38:** …the Anchor Link: **a**. — Which we now see highlighted in the grid. **A** is a great element, and is the element that made the web what it is.
+**Slide 38:** …the Anchor Link: **a**.
+Which we now see highlighted in the grid. **A** is a great element, and is the element that made the web what it is.
 Let's use the a element to look at the parts of an element.

 **Slide 39:** So here's an element in the wild.
 Since most — but not all — elements are designed to structure content, they're designed with a two-part system, an opening tag and a closing tag that enclose some kind of content.

 Opening and closing tags are surrounded by angle brackets.
 The closing tag uses a forward slash to indicate that it's a closing tag, and the opening tag can also include **attributes**, or information about this specific instance of the element.

-In this case, the attribute for the **a** element, is one that's pretty critical for any anchor link, the hyperlink reference to the destination address, otherwise known as an **href**. href → hyperlink reference
+In this case, the attribute for the **a** element, is one that's pretty critical for any anchor link, the hyperlink reference to the destination address, otherwise known as an **href**.

 So for an anchor link, you really just need two things:
 * The text that serves as the link